 On the rungs below the Others stand animals, first those useful to men, then farther down, all the others.
 At the bottom of the ladder is raw, chaotic nature itself, composed of invisible organisms and an unclassifiable mass of life that feeds, grows, dies, and stinks in dark, mysterious places.
 This is muck and swamp, and steamy jungle and all backwaters and wildernesses far from pruned orchards and weeded crop rows of agrarian civilization; this is nature at its least useful, nature at its most mysterious, and therefore nature at its most hostile and sinister.
 This is the realm of nature described by Marlow, Joseph Conrad’s narrator / hero in Heart of Darkness; it is ’ …all that mysterious life of the wilderness that stirs in the forest, in the jungles, in the hearts of wild men.’
 This is nature at its lowest level, at the pole opposite God and civilized man and therefore evil and dangerous to men.
 As Marlow makes his way up the Congo river on a steamboat, a passenger gestures to ‘the forest, the creek, the mud, the river,’ which Marlow sees as a land with a ‘sunlit face,’ but loaded with ‘lurking death…hidden evil,’ and a ‘profound darkness of its heart.’
 It is wild nature so powerfully evil that it can suck away a man’s civilization, as it did to Kurtz, the ivory trader’s station chief in Conrad’s story.

 For those unfamiliar with Joseph Conrad’s Heart of Darkness, it’s the book off of which Apocalypse Now is based.
-Based in Africa around the turn of the century, Heart of Darkness involves an Englishman travelling up a river in the Congo to find an ivory trader who has “gone mad.”
+Set in Africa around the turn of the 20th century, Heart of Darkness involves an Englishman travelling up a river in the Congo to find an ivory trader who has “gone mad.”
 Apocalypse Now offers a more modern interpretation of the story and takes place in 1969 during the Vietnam War.
 The protagonist, Captain Benjamin Willard (played by Martin Sheen), is an army captain with PTSD who is recruited to travel up the Nung river in Cambodia in order to find a colonel also named Kurtz (played by Marlon Brando).
-Kurtz was once highly respected by his colleagues but is now living amongst the “natives” and being worshipped as a god.
+Kurtz was once highly respected by his colleagues, but is now living amongst the “natives” and being worshipped as a god.

 In an early scene when Willard is briefed on the mission and Kurtz’s descent into madness, the basic theme is laid out: western civilization = good, orderly, wholesome; nature and undeveloped countries = chaotic, threatening, evil.
 A general explains to him: